masumsoftdev/ultimate-addons-for-contact-form-7/readme.txt

 👉 Join Our FB Community: [Facebook Group](https://facebook.com/groups/ultimate.cf7) 👉 Video Guide: [Youtube Video](https://www.youtube.com/playlist?list=PLY0rtvOwg0ylGspzo7TcT-8x0FH_O5XVV)

-Packed with 25+ essential features, <strong>Ultimate Addons For Contact Form 7</strong> is the power-packed plugin you should install after Contact form 7.
+Packed with 28+ essential features, <strong>Ultimate Addons For Contact Form 7</strong> is the power-packed plugin you should install after Contact form 7.
 This plugin can easily enhance features of your Website's Form developed with <a href="https://wordpress.org/plugins/contact-form-7/">Contact Form 7</a>.
-This All-in-One Contact form 7 addon plugin consists almost all the basic to advanced options which you may need for your WordPress site's Contact form:
+This All-in-One Contact form 7 addon plugin consists almost all the basic to advanced options that you may need for your WordPress site's Contact form:

 * External / Thank You Page Redirection
 * Conditional Field